-What comes to mind first when you read that?
-“Ow!”
+When I read about a stem cell penis growth injection, what comes to mind first when you read that is “Ow!”

 When a guy willingly has anything injected down there, maybe you’d think that there would be a compelling medical reason such as erectile dysfunction to do so as it seems risky or painful?